-Then add 10 mg of Phenol red dye for each liter of water made.
+Then add 10 mg of Phenol red dye or Bromothymol Blue for each liter of water made.

 (Phenol red is not good to ingest or get on your body.
 USE gloves if need be.
 It is an estrogenic compound and toxic at high concentrations.)